Andrew Mountbatten-Windsor’s ex-bodyguards urged to come forward in Epstein probe

 Police investigating Andrew Mountbatten-Windsor’s links to paedophile Jeffrey Epstein have urged his former bodyguards to “consider carefully whether anything they saw or heard” is relevant to their inquiries.

-The Metropolitan force said they were identifying and contacting former and serving close protection officers of the former Duke of York, urging them to share any information that could assist with their investigation.
+The Metropolitan Police said they were identifying and contacting former and serving close protection officers of the former Duke of York, urging them to share any information that could assist with the investigation.

-Detectives are also working with authorities in the US to establish whether London airports had been used to “facilitate human trafficking and sexual exploitation”, after former prime minister Gordon Brown called for police to “urgently” re-examine claims that women, or girls, were trafficked to the UK aboard flights to Stansted.
+Detectives are also working with authorities in the US to establish whether London airports were used to “facilitate human trafficking and sexual exploitation”, after former prime minister Gordon Brown called for police to “urgently” re-examine claims that women, or girls, were trafficked to the UK aboard flights to Stansted.

 It comes as Sir Keir Starmer is understood to be considering a law change that would remove the former prince from the line of succession after police have finished their investigation.

-On Friday, the Met said no new reports of alleged sexual offences have been made since the release of millions of pages of documents related to Epstein by the US Department of Justice.
+On Friday, the Met said no new reports of alleged sexual offences had been made since the release of millions of documents related to Epstein by the US Department of Justice.

 It said: “We are assessing this information and are actively seeking further detail from law enforcement partners, including those in the United States.